healpy/healpy/doc/tutorial.rst

 Maps are simply numpy arrays, where each array element refers to a location in the sky as defined by the Healpix pixelization schemes (see the `healpix website`_).

-Note: Running the code below in a regular Python session will not display the maps; it’s recommended that iPython be used:
+Note: Running the code below in a regular Python session will not display the maps; it's recommended to use IPython:

 .. code-block:: bash